007Abdullah/First-App-on-Server/README.md

 try changing server code a little bit and see what happens

-create Procfile file and write web: node <filename>
+create Procfile file and write web: node <filename>.js

 create .gitignore file and write [/node_modules]